 - Misspelled email addresses: This can cause an email to a hard bounce.
 Make sure to avoid spelling mistakes while typing out email addresses.

-- Disposable emails: With the emergence of services like temporary emails or disposable emails, it’s becoming easier than ever to have your emails not be delivered to any address at all.
+- Disposable emails: With the emergence of services like temporary emails or disposable emails, it’s becoming easier than ever to have your emails not delivered to any address.

-- Fake email addresses: Sometimes, people give out fake email addresses when asked for one.
+- Fake email addresses: Sometimes, people give out fake ones when asked for them.
 The best way to avoid this is by verifying through double opt-ins.

 - Blocked: If the recipient blocks your email address, then there is no way you can get your email to them.

 The best way to troubleshoot this issue is to delete these hard-bounced email addresses.
 Too many hard bounces can get your email address blocklisted.

 Spam is becoming more and more prevalent each day.
 Therefore, ESPs (email service providers) create email blocklists to filter out harmful email content like malware and spam.
 Make sure your email address doesn’t end up in the ESPs blocklist.
 Let us look into how an email gets into an ESPs blocklist in the first place.

 - A surge in email volume: If you scale up your email send list too suddenly, it can point towards buying an email list.
 This mirrors certain spam practices and can land you in the ESP blocklist.

 - High bounce rates: You will get high bounce rates if you keep using the same old email send list without clearing the blocklisted emails.